KTH-dESA/OSeMBE_ECEMF/README.md

 ### Configuring the workflow

 3. Place the script `resultify.py` from the repo [osemosys2iamc](https://github.com/OSeMOSYS/osemosys2iamc/tree/osembe) in the root folder of the project.
+3. For the `resultify.py` script to run using the `.append` method it is required to use Pandas <2, since the `.append` is no longer supported by Pandas version 2 or newer.
+By using pandas less than 2 (such as 1.5) one must use a Python < 3.11.
+After running the snakemake workflow and specifying `--use-conda` in the shell command, the `openentrance-env` will install all dependencies.
+When this is completed, run: pip install -e  git+https://github.com/openENTRANCE/openentrance.git@main#egg=openentrance in the terminal while in the `openentrance-env` environment.

 ### Adding new scenarios